 The combined science course is assessed by six written papers, each 1 hour and 10 minutes in length, examined at the end of Year 11.
 There are two biology, two chemistry and two physics papers.
 Separate biology, chemistry and physics are also examined at the end of Year 11.
 Each subject has two written papers, each 1 hour and 45 minutes in length.
 There are no controlled assessments.

 All subjects are offered at foundation and higher tiers.

+WHICH subjects should I have an aptitude in?

 You need to have a curiosity about the world around you and enjoy problem solving.
 Science involves logical thought, mathematical skills and practical work.
 You will need the ability to be able to work independently and as a team member.

+WHERE could this subject take me in the future?

 Science is a core subject and is often a requirement for entry onto many post 16 courses.
 Science GCSEs (triple or combined science) also lead on to A level studies in biology, chemistry or physics which then open the doors for many careers.

+WHO do I need to speak to for more information?

 Mrs Nayyar, Head of the Science Faculty

 "The teachers' great support meant that even the most challenging work was made manageable and fun."

 Juhi

 "Teachers were very helpful and personable."

 Holly

 "Challenging but rewarding."

 Bea

 "The practical work we did supported my learning and made it fun."

 Laura

 Option Subjects-Course Descriptions

+Art & Design 2 5

+Business

+Child Development 2

+Computer Science 2

+Design & Technology - Graphics 2

+Design & Technology - Product Design 3

+Design & Technology - Textiles

+Drama 3

+Food Preparation and Nutrition 3 3

+Geography 3

+Health & Social Care 3

+History 6

+Music 7

+English Plus 8

+Learning Link

 Art & Design

+WHAT is this subject about?

 The aim of the GCSE Art and Design course is to develop your confidence and existing knowledge, building on existing skills and introducing you to a wide range of new techniques in a variety of two and three dimensional media.
 You will also study the work of artists and craftspeople from different cultures and produce a diverse and exciting portfolio of work.
+WHY should I choose this subject?